Ghosts (Japan song): Release

 "Ghosts" was released as the third single from Tin Drum in March 1982.
-It reached number 5 in the UK Singles Chart in April.
+It reached number 5 in the UK singles chart in April.
 The group appeared on Top of the Pops on 18 March 1982 when the single was at number 42 in the charts.
 A week later it had shot up to number 16.

-Reception
+Critical reception

 Bereft of drums, the minimalist track would not be described as a "commercially viable" single in most circumstances.
 However, Japan's popularity at the time, in addition to the early 1980s fashion for new wave music, allowed the single to become unexpectedly popular.
 Writing in Smash Hits, Tim de Lisle described the single as "arguably the best thing they've ever done – slow, spare and mesmerising".
 Record Mirror made it Single of the Week, with reviewer Sunie Fletcher writing "the lush, utterly romantic singing is a treat, and, juxtaposed with the eerie, haunting sounds beneath it, forms the most stunningly original single you've heard for a very long time".